AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningCarUsingContinuousActionSpace.md

 --]]

-local speedStandardDeviation = math.sqrt(10)
+local speedStandardDeviationValue = math.sqrt(10)

 local standardDeviationActionVector = { -- This control how far the values can go from the center / mean.

-  {steerAngleStandardDeviation, speedStandardDeviation}
+  {steerAngleStandardDeviationValue, speedStandardDeviationValue}

 }